Assistant Dean and Director

 Senior Associate Director

-Pam leads marketing communications for the office including the website.
+Pam leads marketing communications for the office.
 She also develops and delivers workshops and programming for graduate students and is the lead instructor for the first-semester MBA class discussion course, MGG600.
 She works most closely with students, employers and alumni in the areas of marketing, health care management and human resources, along with undecided and collaborative degree MBA students.

 Katie provides career advisement to finance students in both the MBA and MS programs.
 She works most closely with students, employers and alumni in the areas of finance and operations and supply chain management.
 She is also the lead on international student career services, providing specialized resources, career programming and education at the undergraduate and graduate levels.